Chinese Industrial Cooperatives: History

 The Gung Ho (工合 (industrial cooperative(s))) movement was first initiated in Shanghai in 1937.
-Some of the principal organizers were Rewi Alley of New Zealand, Edgar Snow, Nym Wales (Helen Foster Snow), and Ida Pruitt of the USA, as well as a group of Chinese including Hu Yuzhi (胡愈之) and Sha Qianli (沙千里).
+Some of the principal organizers were Rewi Alley of New Zealand, Edgar Snow, Nym Wales (Helen Foster Snow), and Ida Pruitt of the US, as well as a group of Chinese including Hu Yuzhi (胡愈之) and Sha Qianli (沙千里).
 In August 1938, the CICA was established.
-It was founded in the wartime capital Hankow when China was engaged in the War of Resistance Against Japan.
+It was founded in the wartime capital Hankow when China was engaged in the Second Sino-Japanese War.
 Through the sponsorship of Madame Chiang Kai-shek, Finance Minister Dr. H. H. Kung supplied government financial support.

 The movement aimed to organize unemployed workers and refugees, increasing production to support the war effort.
 The goal was to replace industrial capacity lost to bombing by dispersing and giving workers voting shares in their CICs.
 The CICA organized small scale self-supporting cooperatives, mainly in rural areas, to create employment for workers and refugees and produce goods for the war effort.

 In January 1939, the international arm ICCIC was established in Hong Kong.
 Ms. Soong Ching-ling was elected honorary chair and the Anglican Bishop of Hong Kong, the Right Rev. Ronald O. Hall to be chair, and Dr. Chen Hansheng was appointed as secretary general.
 Rev. Dr. Walter Brooks Foley, pastor of Union Church of Manila, Philippines, serve on the international committee, along with leading Chinese businessmen in Manila Dee C. Chuan, Alfonso Sycip, and Yu Khe thai.
 Foley became president of the Philippine Association of Chinese Industrial Cooperatives.